(Pinworm Infection in Children and Adults, Enterobiasis)

 Pinworm infection is an infection of the large intestine and anal area by a small, white parasite that resembles a "worm."
 The medical name for the parasite is Enterobius vermicularis, but it is commonly termed a pinworm in both the lay and medical literature.
 These parasites are also termed seatworms or threadworms, and the infections is medically termed enterobiasis or helminthiasis.
-Pinworms and other parasitic worms (as a group are termed helminths) feed off of the host animal by adsorbing nutrients from the host animal.
+Pinworms and other parasitic worms (which, as a group, are termed helminths) feed off of the host animal by adsorbing nutrients from the host animal.
 Pinworm infections are the most common helminth infection that occurs in the US.
-The US Centers for Disease Control and Prevention (CDC) estimates about 40 million people are infected with pinworms currently in the US.

 Viewers share their comments